 - Cut the remaining leaves on your cutting in half, horizontally, to reduce moisture lost through transpiration.
 Since a cutting has no roots, the stem has minimal ability to supply the leaf with water.

-- A horticultural warming pad underneath the cutting tray may encourage faster rooting.
+- A horticultural heat mat underneath the cutting tray may encourage faster rooting.

 8. Water lightly to seal the soil around the stem.
 Ensure the mix stays slightly moist: it’s critical that the medium isn’t soggy or too dry.